Table of Content

 Here are a few good application cases using natural fiber with PE, PP, PS, and PVC, for which the processing temperature is about 200°C:

-These composites with density around 0.9 g/cm, stiffness around 3000 MPa, the impact strength of 25 kJ/m, and good sound absorption characteristics are being used by a number of leading companies.
+These composites with a density of around 0.9 g/cm, stiffness of around 3000 MPa, the impact strength of 25 kJ/m, and good sound absorption characteristics are being used by a number of leading companies.

 These composites provide a wood-like appearance without requiring maintenance.